Christopher Nolan: Recognition

 Nolan has been praised by many of his contemporaries, and his work has influenced them.
 Kenneth Branagh called Nolan's approach to large-scale filmmaking "unique in modern cinema", adding, "regardless of how popular his movies become, he remains an artist and an auteur.
 I think for that reason he has become a heroic figure for both the audience and the people working behind the camera."
 Michael Mann complimented Nolan for his "singular vision" and credited with "invent[ing] the post-heroic superhero".
 Nicolas Roeg said of Nolan, "People talk about 'commercial art' and the term is usually self-negating; Nolan works in the commercial arena and yet there's something very poetic about his work."
 Martin Scorsese identified Nolan as a filmmaker creating "beautifully made films on a big scale".
 Damien Chazelle lauded Nolan for his ability "to make the most seemingly impersonal projects—superhero epics, deep-space mind-benders—feel deeply personal".
 Discussing the difference between art films and big studio blockbusters, Steven Spielberg referred to Nolan's Dark Knight series as an example of both; he has described Memento and Inception as "masterworks".
+Makoto Shinkai cited Nolan's Interstellar as a strong influence on his acclaimed anime feature film, Your Name.
 Denis Villeneuve was impressed by Nolan's ability "to keep his identity and create his own universe in that large scope ...
 To bring intellectual concepts and to bring them in that scope to the screen right now—it's very rare.
 Every movie that he comes out with, I have more admiration for his work."
-James Cameron expressed disappointment that Nolan was not nominated for an Academy Award as Best Director for Inception, calling it "the most astounding piece of film creation and direction of the year, hands down".